BSF jawan kills self, colleague at camp along Bangladesh border | Law-Order

 - India

-A BSF jawan allegedly shot himself dead after killing his colleague at a camp in West Bengal's border town of Murshidabad on Monday, officials said.
+A BSF jawan allegedly shot himself dead after killing a colleague at a camp in West Bengal's Murshidabad along the India-Bangladesh border on Monday, a day after five troops of the force were killed in a fratricidal incident at a base along the Pakistan front.

-The camp is located under the paramilitary force's Berhampore sector, which is about 230 kms from state capital Kolkata.

-Head Constable Jonson Toppo allegedly shot his colleague Head Constable SG Sekhar using his service rifle, the officials said, adding that they both belong to the force's 117th battalion.
+''In an unfortunate incident, at around 0645 hrs, Head Constable Johnson Toppo of the 117th battalion shot head Constable H G Shekharan, and subsequently shot himself with his service rifle at border post Kakmarichar,'' a BSF spokesperson said.

+They were taken to a hospital in Sagarpara where doctors declared them brought dead, he said.

-The incident took place after they returned to their post after finishing their night duty at the border, they said.
+Officials said the incident took place after they returned to their post after finishing their night duty at the border.

+The spokesperson said both of them were supposed to visit the local Raninagar police station at 10 am on Monday for recording of statements in connection with a case registered in November last year.

-The police case pertains to the two reportedly detaining a farmer at the border last year.
+The police case pertains to the BSF reportedly detaining a farmer at the Bangladesh border last year.

-Officials, however, said a court of inquiry has been ordered by the BSF to ascertain the exact details that led to the incident.
-A police case has also been registered.
+A court of inquiry has been ordered by the BSF to ascertain the facts about the latest incident even as a case was registered with the local police, the spokesperson said.

-The incident comes a day a BSF jawan allegedly opened fire indiscriminately at its camp in Amritsar in Punjab, leaving four of his colleagues dead and another critically injured, before falling to a bullet, officials said.
+The incident comes a day after a BSF jawan allegedly opened fire indiscriminately at a camp in Amritsar, Punjab, leaving four of his colleagues dead and another critically injured, before falling to a bullet, officials said.

 The camp in Punjab is along the India-Pakistan border.